ElijahGCHEN/TIL/system-programming/linux-abi.md

 5. Exception handling
 6. Virtual memory layout
 7. Debugging
-8. The binary object format (in this case, ELF), which is discussed in the concept chapter.
+8. The binary object format (in this case, ELF).
-9. Program loading and linking
+9. Program loading and linking, which is discussed in the concept chapter.

 ## Register Layout